 Regional Lane is a two-lane undivided roadway just south of the overflow parking lot.
-The roadway is approximately one quarter mile in length and connects Chamberlin Parkway and Perimeter Road.
+The roadway is approximately 0.25 miles in length and connects Chamberlin Parkway and Perimeter Road.
 Regional Lane provides access to the RSW Control Tower.